Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Atomic Tactics and Atomization

 \section{Atomic Tactics and Atomization}

-Naive attempts at machine-assisted theorem proving immediately encounter significant obstacles when attempting to train an agent for solving the tactic generation problem.
-Many of these obstacles have to do with the immense number of possible tactics available for constructing proofs.
+A tactic generation agent faces the problem of the immense number of possible tactics available for constructing proofs.
 In this section, we propose one possible mitigation for this difficulty by introducing the notion of an atomic set of tactics and an algorithm called atomization for generating atomic proofs from arbitrary proofs.